sinagilassi/PyReactLab-Core/README.md

 **PyReactLab-Core** is the core foundation of the PyReactLab ecosystem, offering shared data structures and algorithms for chemical reaction representation, stoichiometry, and reaction analysis.

-## Features
+## ✨ Features

-- **Reaction Representation**: Define and manipulate chemical reactions with ease.
+- **⚗️ Reaction Representation**: Define and manipulate chemical reactions with ease.
-- **Stoichiometry Calculations**: Perform stoichiometric calculations for reactions.
+- **⚖️ Stoichiometry Calculations**: Perform stoichiometric calculations for reactions.
-- **Reaction Analysis**: Analyze reaction properties and behaviors.
+- **🔬 Reaction Analysis**: Analyze reaction properties and behaviors.
-- **Extensible Design**: Built to be extended by other PyReactLab modules.
+- **🧩 Extensible Design**: Built to be extended by other PyReactLab modules.

-## Installation
+## 📦 Installation

 You can install PyReactLab-Core via pip: